lyokha/ngx-export-tools-extra/README.md

         }
 ```

-Notice that the 4 status counters are combined into a compound counter
+Notice that the 4 status counters were combined into a compound counter
-*cnt_status* whose name gets annotated by a tail starting with *@*.
+*cnt_status* whose name was annotated by a tail starting with *@*.
+This
-This annotation will be put in the list of labels of the Prometheus metrics
+annotation gets put in the list of labels of the Prometheus metrics with
-with symbols *(* and *)* replaced with *"* but without any
+symbols *(* and *)* replaced by *"* without any further validation.
+The
-further validation.
-The request time histograms and the corresponding sum
+request time histograms and the corresponding sum counters were annotated in
-counters are annotated in a similar way.
+a similar way.
+Annotations in histogram sum counters must be put between the
+base name of the counter and the suffix *_sum*.

 ###### A simple test